-The main religion of the island is Islam, at almost 90% of the population Muslim.
-Christianity, Buddhism and Hinduism are also practiced by the remaining 10%.
+The main religion of the island is Islam, and almost 90% of the population is Muslim.
+Christianity, Buddhism, and Hinduism are also practiced by the remaining 10%.

-The most developed, and largest, city in Sumatra is Medan.
-This is often the port that travelers arrive before heading out on adventure explorations to local villages and mountains).
+The largest, most developed city in Sumatra is Medan.
+This is often the port that travelers arrive at before venturing out on expeditions to local villages and mountains.

-Travelers are drawn to Sumatra’s rugged natural scenery, coming to the island to journey through the mountainous regions.
+Travelers are drawn to Sumatra’s rugged natural scenery, some coming to the island just to journey through its mountainous regions.

 The main attraction is Lake Toba (5-hour drive from Medan) - the largest volcanic crater lake in the world - which is believed to have been created by a large eruption thousands of years ago.

-Bukti Lawang is another area that’s found on the outskirts of Gunung Leuser National Park, which is a protected jungle that boasts the local rare wildlife.
-Many people will visit this area to trek, and to see the protected orangutans that come out for visitors to see during their twice-a-day feeding.
+Bukti Lawang is another area that’s found on the outskirts of Gunung Leuser National Park, which is a protected jungle that boasts rare local wildlife.
+Many people will visit this area to see the protected orangutans that come out during their twice-a-day feeding.

 - It’s the largest island of Indonesian’s archipelago governed entirely by Indonesia (also the 6th largest island in the world).

-- Other rare species of Sumatra include the Sun Bear, Proboscis Monkey, Clouded Leopard, and the Flying Fox Bat.
+- Other rare species include the Sun Bear, Proboscis Monkey, Clouded Leopard, and the Flying Fox Bat.

-- Deforestation is a result of illegal or commercial loggings, as well as palm oil plantations.
+- Deforestation is a result of illegal or commercial logging, as well as palm oil plantations.

 - The most popular tourist attraction is Lake Toba, the largest volcanic lake in the world.